Draggie306/nottingham-cs-notes/Year 1/Semester 1/COMP1001/Mathematics for Computer Scientists 1.md

+> **Note: this is incomplete and misses various information beyond Lecture 10, especially proofs, axioms and induction.**

 ## Sets
 A set is an unsorted/unordered collections of items, with no quantities.
 Don’t care about the quantities - only concept is what is/is not in a set.
 The item can be anything.